khlam/debloat-samsung-android/README.md

 8. Once in the device's shell:

-IMPORTANT: There is a list of apps that are known to cause issues [do_not_remove.txt](./do_not_remove.txt) DO NOT remove them.
+9. a. copy and paste all desired packages to remove from [debloat.txt](./debloat.txt)

- a. copy and paste all desired packages to remove from [debloat.txt](./debloat.txt) If anything goes south, revert all changes running:
+If anything goes south, revert all changes running:

- b. copy and paste all desired packages to re-add from [revert_debloat.txt](./revert_debloat.txt)
+9. b. copy and paste all desired packages to re-add from [revert_debloat.txt](./revert_debloat.txt)